jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

   the terminal_ still shows green

-* I change the second input expecting a failure
+* I change the second input, I think this will fail

   .. code-block:: python
     :lineno-start: 111